50 facts about guns in America

 The Lafayette-Washington steel-mounted “saddle” pistols reportedly carried by George Washington during the 1777 encampment at Valley Forge sold for more than $1.9 million at a Christie’s auction located in London and New York.
 Nearly as expensive, famous french gunsmith Nicolas-Noel Boutet’s renowned silver-mounted rifled flintlock pistols also sold at Christie’s for more than $1.8 million.

-States with most restrictive firearm regulations see fewer deaths by guns
+States with the most restrictive firearm regulations see fewer deaths by guns

 Gun-Free School Zones Act made it illegal to carry a firearm near schools

 The Gun-Free School Zones Act of 1990, amended in 1995 to allow for commercial activity, made it illegal to carry a firearm within 1,000 feet of a school.
-Eight states allow guns into schools with a concealed-carry permit, and many states don’t have laws against guns in daycare centers.
+And yet certain states choose to flout this law by making allowances of their own.
+Seven states allow guns into schools with a concealed carry permit—though only three do not also require permission from a school authority—and many states don't have laws against guns in daycare centers.

-In its 2008 ruling in the District of Columbia vs. Heller, the Supreme Court overturned a 32-year handgun ban in the nation’s capital.
-The decision was the most recent regarding the Second Amendment from the top court, which in April 2020 sent New York State Rifle & Pistol Association v.
+In its 2008 ruling in District of Columbia v.
+Heller, the Supreme Court overturned a 32-year handgun ban in the nation's capital.
+Until 2022, the decision was the most recent regarding the Second Amendment from the top court, which in April 2020 sent New York State Rifle & Pistol Association v.
 City of New York back to the lower courts.
+In June 2022, the Supreme Court struck down New York's law that required a license to conceal-carry a firearm, ruling it unconstitutional.

 Demographics of gun ownership